School-aged immunisation team

 The Gloucestershire Immunisation Service delivers the nasal flu vaccination programme to all children in reception through to year six in schools across Gloucestershire.
-For those children who either missed their vaccination in school or do not attend school, we are holding community clinics at different venues across the county.

 There has been a national delay in receiving stocks of the nasal flu spray vaccine and so the schedule of school visits is being revised.
 If your child’s school is not listed on the schedule, please contact the immunisation team on 0300 421 8140 for more information.